ridha/machine-learning-ex/README.md

-# machine-learning-ex
+# Introduction

-Python code for the assignments of machine learning course https://www.coursera.org/learn/machine-learning
+This is the Python 3 version assignments of the popular online machine learning course on Coursera website.